Illiquidity Risk Premium

 Are stocks really liquid?
 Well, yes, you can sell them anytime the market is open.
 But do you want to sell them anytime the market is open?

 That is, if the market has tanked and your stocks are down, are they really liquid?
 Well, yes, you could sell them and lock in a loss.
-This is the cardinal sin of investing; selling equities when they are down.
 So, during a down market, stocks aren’t really liquid at all!

 Next, what about your stocks invested for future purpose?
 Say they are there to pay for your long term care needs in 20-30 years.
 Are your stocks really liquid?
 Well, yes, you could sell them and use them for something else, but that defeats the point of planning!
 You plan to have that money available in 20-30 years.
 If you consider it liquid and you can sell it at any moment, is it really there to pay for future goals?

-I contend that 100% liquidity (that AUM-advisors preach) is merely a mirage.
+100% liquidity is merely a mirage.
 It is not real.
 If you were 100% liquid all the time, then you wouldn’t get the equity premium.
-Only if you don’t HAVE TO sell are stocks worth investing in… when you can ride out the volatility.

 On the flip side, you hear insurance agents talk about how liquid the cash value of your life insurance is… you can take a loan out on your money within days.
 Further, they argue it is Safe (part of the general investment account of the insurance company), has good returns (bond-like), AND liquid (you can take loans out any time).
 While that all may be true, there is a layer of complexity added on to insurance products that make them less than transparent.
 And complexity and lack of transparency are the hallmarks of illiquid investments.
 Frequently, anyway.
 Buyer beware.
 You might be stuck with something and never really figure out how it works.